mattckrause/MSGraph/ReportNestedGroups/README.md

 ﻿# Group Member Report processing Nested Groups

 ## Description
-I have been asked several times for a method to report on group members that also processes nested groups.
+I have built a script to report on group members that also reports users in nested groups using the Microsoft Graph API PowerShell SDK.

 Microsoft Graph API provides a fairly simple process to do this so I build a script utilizing the Microsoft Graph PowerShell SDK to accomplish this